Posted on the : 23rd January 2014

 The board will soon appoint a project manager to ensure the project is delivered within budget and on time.

 Councillor Liz Redfern, leader of North Lincolnshire Council, said: “This is further evidence of the confidence the government has in helping transform the whole of the Humber region.
-In December, we received excellent news about the new Able Marine Energy Park and now we’ve got the go ahead to create a modern learning centre for young people that will not only teach them the more traditional subjects, but prepare students for the world of work by specialising in engineering and renewables, equipping them with key skills.
+In December, we received excellent news about the new Humber Ports Port and now we’ve got the go ahead to create a modern learning centre for young people that will not only teach them the more traditional subjects, but prepare students for the world of work by specialising in engineering and renewables, equipping them with key skills.

 I am delighted and excited at what lies ahead.
 It’s going to give young people a fantastic opportunity to learn new skills locally rather than having to travel further afield.
 It will also give businesses the chance to employ local people as they will have the skills needed.”